Words To Live By

 — Rodney Dangerfield as Thornton Melon, Back to School, 1986

 Some days I have to remind myself “progress, not perfection.”
 For 27 years I’ve managed to work in nearly every capacity a graphic designer can muster, from Graphics Editor on the UGA Bulldog student newspaper to Museum Intern and then onto Broadcast Designer and currently Creative Director.
 I’ve faced many challenges, but one thing always rang true: never give up.
+Never give in.
 No matter what.
+Resilience is possible even in the most dire of circumstances.

 Most days I take a moment to recall a memory that molded me into the rock star I am today. =) Out of all the broadcast design and visual effects work I’ve worked on it’s the old-school techniques and obstacles that I cherish.
 I’ve woken up 3 hours before dawn anticipating the sunrise we captured in time-lapse with a Latvian master DP at the height of autumn who constantly demanded: “Leaves!”